 Data hacks can also be damaging to the profitability of your business.
 It’s possible that your customers’ credit card information is not the only one stolen from your company.
 In addition, the loss of confidence from your customers can negatively affect your reputation.

 The bottom line is that non-compliance with PCI regulations is just an unsafe and bad way of doing business.

 PCI compliance is not a one-time thing.
 With new standards being introduced and vulnerabilities being discovered, your company needs to stay on top of PCI data security standards.

 A big part of maintaining compliance is choosing a reputable payment processor that follows all of the PCI requirements themselves.
 Look for ones that offer data PCI security features like tokenization and encryption that protect credit card data while it’s being transmitted.

 It’s also a good idea to store sensitive card information offsite in PCI-approved servers.
 That’s why payment processors that have support for cloud storage are highly preferred.

 The PCI SSC also requires you to maintain your compliance, and doing so requires the completion of certain programs.
 The cost of these programs depends on the level of compliance that your specific business will need.
 PCI SSC provides information on program fee schedules and certifications on their website.

 We also use the EMV (Europay, Mastercard, Visa) standard to ensure that all of your credit card data is secure with each transaction.
 Its unique code mechanism means it's impossible to hack or counterfeit.
-You can learn more about our commitment to protecting your business data from our security page.

 PCI compliance is a vital but tedious process for any business to follow.
 Luckily, with Revel Systems, you have the tools necessary to keep your customers safe.
 Get in touch with us today to schedule a free demo and see how our platform can make a difference for your business.